alisay/mush/README.md

 * Database: Postgresql.
 * Deployment platform: Heroku.
 * Utilities: Stripe, Devise, AWS S3, Google Maps
-* DevOps: Git, Github, VS Code, Bundler, Figma.
+* DevOps: Git, Github, VS Code, Bundler, Lucidchart.

 ## R12	User stories for your app

-User stories are well thought out, relevant, and comprehensively cover the needs of the app 6 points

 * As a person interested in mushroom locating apps, I want to create an account using my email address and a chosen password, so that I can access the app.
 * As a registered user, I want to be able to define my name on the app, so that I may appear unique.